-Kiran Nagarkar is one of the most significant writers of postcolonial India.
+Kiran Nagarkar (1942-2019) was one of the most significant writers of postcolonial India.
 His first novel, Saat Sakkam Trechalis

 translated into English as Seven Sixes are Forty-Three

 , was quickly recognized as one of the most significant novels ever written in Marathi.
 His subsequent novels include Ravan and Eddie

 , which won the Indian Academy of Letters (Sahitya Akademi) Award for best novel and which Gore Vidal called “a fascinating book, a sort of fantastic marriage between the Thomas Mann of Royal Highness